On the eve of a third Supporting Syria conference in Brussels, we look at the story so far on the 2016 pledge to deliver education to all.

 Theirworld's #YouPromised campaign has been pushing since 2016 for the pledge to be kept.
 You can sign the petition here...

-Tomorrow the latest Supporting Syria conference will begin in Brussels - the third annual event in Belgium.
+Tomorrow the latest Supporting Syria conference will begin in Brussels.
 It will aim to raise funds from international donors - but it must also tackle the broken promise made to hundreds of thousands of children in 2016.

 So how did we get here?